act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 - [WAI-ARIA 1.1, Definitions of States and Properties](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def)
 - [WAI-ARIA 1.1, Characteristics of States and Properties, Value](https://www.w3.org/TR/wai-aria/#propcharacteristic_value)
 - [Uniform Resource Identifier (URI): Generic Syntax (RFC 3986)](https://www.ietf.org/rfc/rfc3986.txt)

+**Note:** Only for [WAI-ARIA required properties][] with value types `ID Reference` and `ID Reference List` is there a requirement that the elements with the given ids actually exists.
+For non-required properties, this is not a requirement.

+**Note:**
+For value type `URI`, this rule does not require that the destination URI exists.

 ## Test Cases